Where to Try Vegan German Food in Berlin

 Curry 61

 Currywurst is about as local and German as it gets in Berlin, this particular dish came to be in 1949.
-Berlin housewife Herta Heuwer traded British soldiers alcohol for ketchup, Worcestershire sauce, and curry powder, then proceeded to create a dish that is still quite popular today for its simplicity, affordability, and protein content.
+Berlin housewife Herta Heuwer traded with British soldiers alcohol for ketchup, Worcestershire sauce, and curry powder, then proceeded to create a dish that is still quite popular today for its simplicity, affordability, and protein content.
 A dash of curry flavor doesn’t hurt either.

 You’ll find classic and plant-based options at Curry 61.
-I recommend ordering their Vegan Currywurst, which consists of a seitan and tofu sausage sliced and topped with homemade curry ketchup sauce.
+I recommend ordering their Vegan Currywurst, which consists of seitan and tofu sausage sliced and topped with homemade curry ketchup sauce.
 For the full experience be sure to order it with fries and vegan mayo.

 Oranienburger Straße 6 | Mitte